Adirondacks

 Courthouse Falls, Pisgah National Forest, Brevard, North Carolina

-It was early evening by the time I made it back to my car, but I still had one more waterfall on my list as I headed out of North Carolina.
+It was early evening by the time I made it back to my car, but I still had one more North Carolina waterfall on my list before I headed out of the State.
 At Lake Toxaway I pulled off into the parking lot of a restaurant perched on the cliff next to Toxaway Falls, a spillway for the dam that created the lake.
 Plodding to the bottom of an access road, I snapped a couple of quick photos, too tired to really care how they turned out, and then retired to the restaurant for a well-deserved feast.

 Toxaway Falls at Lake Toxaway, North Carolina